mortazap53/snake_game_oop/README.md

 ### snake_game_oop
 It is the famous snake game that all of you may have heard.
 I build this project using the oop object-oriented programming in python in order to make it reusable and be an easy changeable project.
 Simple to change logic and other things you want to change.
+And one of the most important parts tha I added it recently is the ability to store the highest score of all time by using the file opening inside the project and then reading and the file writing abilities.

 ### more explaination: